Stress eating is pretzel logic.

 How much of your day is spent tracking and making decisions about what you can or can’t eat based on the data collected on your phone app?

-The thing is that you can transform your relationship with food from external control (calorie counting/apps) to internal control (developing a trusting relationship with yourself and your body).
+You can transform your relationship with food from external control (calorie counting/apps) to internal control (developing a trusting relationship with yourself and your body).
 Keep reading and I’ll teach you how!

-The battle needs shift from fighting with food for control to working with your needs and taking good care of yourself.
+The battle needs to shift from fighting with food for control to working with your needs and taking good care of yourself.

 Battles are externally driven.
-The focus is on what you’re doing wrong and how you can wrestle control from the stress eating and bingeing.
+The focus is on what you’re doing wrong and how you can wrestle control from the stress of eating and bingeing.

-When you first stop dieting for control it can seem like you’ll stop paying attention to your health or you’ll thoughtlessly eat whatever, whenever, however.
+When you first stop dieting for control, it can seem like you’ll stop paying attention to your health, or you’ll thoughtlessly eat whatever, whenever, however.

 1. Track your feelings.